-I rarely eat Costco samples but I recently found myself at Costco on a Wednesday at 6:30pm and I hadn’t had supper yet so I was all for eating the samples.
-I probably would have never bought this and overlooked it had I not tried the sample.
-As I ate this in front of Sean while discussing the holiday treats available he was giving me one of those kind of grossed out looks, however I convinced him to try this and he really likes it too.
+I rarely eat Costco samples, but I recently found myself at Costco on a Wednesday at 6:30 p.m.
+I hadn’t had supper yet, so I was all for eating the samples.
+I probably never would have bought this had I not tried the sample.
+As I ate it in front of Sean while discussing the holiday treat selection, he was giving me one of those kind of grossed-out looks.
+Eventually I convinced him to try it, and he really likes it too.

-If you serve meat, cheese, bread, charcuterie or crackers over the holiday season, you absolutely need to try this and add it to your shopping list.
-It’s an amazing accompaniment to all different types of cheeses, goes well on crackers and would make an already awesome charcuterie board outstanding.
-The taste of this jelly is sweet abd savory with a little bit of heat, not overly hot.
+If you serve meat, cheese, bread, charcuterie or crackers over the holiday season, you absolutely need to add the Something Special Red Chili Pepper Spread to your shopping list.
+It’s an amazing accompaniment to all different types of cheeses, goes well on crackers and would make an already-awesome charcuterie board outstanding.
+The taste of this jelly is both sweet and savory (though not as savory as I originally expected) with a little bit of heat.
+It’s not overly hot though.
 It pairs well with so many different items.
-It’s not as savory as I thought it would be I think when I saw that it was a “red pepper spread” I was a little turned off.
-I could also see this going super well with fresh baked biscuits and a bowl of chili.
+I could even see it going really well with fresh-baked biscuits and a bowl of chili.

-This is definitely not the cheapest spread available, one jar was $7.89 Canadian.
-I could see this being more reasonable if I didn’t picture the spread disappearing in two seconds after all the guests lathered heaping tablespoons of it on their crackers and bread.
+This definitely isn’t the cheapest spread available; one jar was $7.89 Canadian.
+That would seem more reasonable if I didn’t picture the spread disappearing in two seconds after all of my guests slathered heaping tablespoons of it on their crackers and bread.
 It’s that good.
-In a specialty store I think this product would sell for a few dollars more than $7.89 Canadian so I think Costco isn’t overpricing this.
-It’s also kind of a novelty, special item so I think that contributes to the price.
+In a specialty store, I think this product would sell for a few dollars more than $7.89, so I don’t think Costco is overpricing this.
+It’s also kind of a novelty/specialty item, so I think that contributes to the price.

-This is a jelly spread so nutritionally there’s a high amount of calories and sugar and little nutritional benefit.
-One tsp is 25 calories, three grams of sugar, zero grams of fat and barely any sodium.
-Who’s going to eat just one tsp of this?
-Times that by four and that’s more in line with what I’m thinking people consume.
+This is a jelly spread, so there are high quantities of calories and sugar and little nutritional value.
+One teaspoon contains 25 calories, three grams of sugar, zero grams of fat and barely any sodium.
+Who’s going to eat just one teaspoon of this?!
+Multiply that by four and that’s probably more in line with what I’m thinking people will consume.

-I’m glad I found this product so I can enjoy it over the holiday season.
-I’d love to hear from others if they like this and what ways they would use this product.
+I’m glad I found the Something Special Red Chili Pepper Spread so that I can enjoy it over the holiday season.
+I’d love to hear what others think about it and how they would use it!

-I’m curious!
-Any great ideas on how to use this that you have?
+I’m curious – do you have any great ideas on how to use this tasty spread?